juhameskanen/abstract/README.md

 ## Philosophy & Approach

-IAM^e is a **physics** project.
+¬(D-ψ-G) is a **physics** project.
 Concepts must be computable, simulatable, or mathematically derivable.
 The existence of the observer is treated operationally as an empirically given subsystem.
 While the work touches deep foundational questions, the goal remains falsifiable, predictive physics rather than pure philosophy.

 ## Contributing

 Contributions are welcome, particularly:
-- New simulations that test or illustrate theoretical claims
-- Corrections and improvements to documentation
-- Code refactoring and performance enhancements

-For major changes, please open an issue first to discuss.
+Open problem: Fermionic exclusion — stable particle distinguishability under collision — is not yet reproduced by the compression measure and constitutes the current theoretical frontier.

 ## License & Disclaimer

 Usage for academic study and non-commercial research is permitted with proper citation.

 **Disclaimer**
 THE THEORY IS PROVIDED "AS IS".
-Use at your own risk of existential crisis or wavefunction collapse.
+Use at your own risk of ontological crisis or wavefunction collapse.

 ---
 ©Copyright 2001 ...
 2025 - The Abstract Universe Project.
 All rights reserved.